rpsingh2/dlsd/code/9/README.md

 * All combinations of DTLZ as well as a variety of sizes for both number of objectives and decisions should be tested in order to see if the current findings hold true for the other models as well.
 * In addition to hypervolume, spread and intergenerational distance can also be considered for optimizing a genetic algorithm.
 * Due to time constraints, a relatively small population and number of generations were used for the differential evolution optimizer.
 With a larger population and greater number of generations the average hypervolume may improve even more.
+* Now that we have differential evolution optimizer stacked on top of an NSGA-II optimizer, who or what is going to optimize the differential evolution optimizer?

 Future Work:
 * From the results it appears that a higher Mutation Rate for a GA may have beneficial effect in terms of maximizing the hypervolume.